cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ispw/GIT_to_ISPW_Integration_Tutorial.md

 8. [From Topaz Workbench’s Git Staging view, commit and push the GitPlay project to the master branch in the IspwGitPlayTest repository.](#_8-create-a-multibranch-pipeline-project-using-the-jenkinsfile)

 ::: tip
+If the PLAY application is already in Git but the Jenkins Pipeline is not set up, skip steps 1-4 and proceed to step 5.
+If the PLAY application is already in Git and the Jenkins Pipeline is set up, skip steps 1-8 and proceed to the next section.

 :::